-Psychotherapy is now a regulated profession in Ontario.
-Marriage and family therapists supported this process.
-As a Registered Psychotherapist I am accountable to the College of Registered Psychotherapists of Ontario.
-As a Clinical Fellow and Approved Supervisor of the American and Ontario Associations for Marriage and Family Therapy, I bring expertise in healing relationships.
+I am a Clinical Fellow and Approved Supervisor with the American Association for Marriage and Family Therapy.
+I belong to the Canadian Association too.
+Through my work with them I bring expertise in healing relationships.
 I also teach marriage and family therapy, and supervise the practices of other relationship-oriented therapists.

 I am a regulated healthcare professional, member of the College of Registered Psychotherapists of Ontario.

 People are courageous and strong, and usually already have the resources that they need to solve their difficulties.
 My job is to help you find what you already have.
 I do that by listening to you.
 And I will share with you things that may help.